bkconrad/sutratman/README.md

 Sutratman
 =========

-A simple experiment for now
+A simple experiment for now.

-#sutratman on irc.freenode.net
+visit #sutratman on irc.freenode.net